colbyn/colbyn/README.md

 Such that the future must necessarily be something new—from a new foundation.
 Which I analogously regard as something akin to the derivative free toolkit.
 What’s possible with the old toolkit has been maxed out and so the future will be based on a new toolkit whatever that may be.

 Overall I’m not particularly concerned about cutting scientific research.
+I suspect that those stuck in this space will pivot to research with ‘AI’ buzzwords which will signal the end of fundamental research.